aleksaro/user-dockerfiles/dnn-basic/README.rst

 With the image built, ``nvidia-docker run`` can be used to create a Docker container with access to your GPU devices - ``docker run`` can also be used but is slightly more cumbersome.
-A container with Jupyter and Tensorboard, with HTTPS and password protection enabled for Jupyter, can be set up using this
+A container with Jupyter and Tensorboard, with HTTPS enabled for Jupyter, can be set up using this command:
-command:

 .. code-block:: bash

-  nvidia-docker run -p <local>:8888 -p <local>:6006 -e "PASSWORD=<password>" -e "USE_HTTPS=1" -d -it dnn-basic[:tag]
+  nvidia-docker run -p <local>:8888 -p <local>:6006 -e "USE_HTTPS=1" -d -it dnn-basic[:tag]

 The ``-d`` option detaches the container and ``-it`` ensures that the detached container is correctly daemonized.
 8888 and 6006 are the internal ports for Jupyter and TensorBoard, respectively.
-Make sure to set your Jupyter notebook password by modifying ``<password>``.
 HTTPS for Jupyter can be disabled by removing ``-e "USE_HTTPS=1"``.

-A daemonized Docker container (``-d``) can be run by issuing ``nvidia-docker attach`` like this:
+A daemonized Docker container (``-d``) can be run by issuing ``docker attach`` like this:

 .. code-block:: bash

-  nvidia-docker attach <container id>
+  docker attach <container id>

 The Docker container ID can be found by running ``docker ps``.